NEW: Your playbook to 10x donor lifetime value

-Below, we’ll cover everything you need to know about sponsorship letters, including what they are, who to send them to, and how to employ best practices for writing them.
-You’ll also find seven sponsorship letter templates to customize for your outreach.
+In this guide, we’ll explain what sponsorship letters are, who to send them to, and how to write one that helps your nonprofit start stronger sponsor conversations.
+You’ll also find nine customizable sponsorship letter templates for your outreach.

 What is a sponsorship letter?

 Sponsorship letters are one of the most common donation request letters because they’re versatile.
-You can use them to ask for support from individuals and companies, and you can ask for varying levels of monetary or in-kind support.
+You can use them to ask for support from individuals and companies, including varying levels of monetary or in-kind support.

 How is a corporate sponsor different from a corporate donation?